gremmie/m209/docs/keylist.rst

 m & n are both non-zero, they cannot be equal.

-If a string has less than 27 pairs, it is assumed all remaining bars have both lugs in the neutral (0) positions.
+If a string has less than 27 pairs, it is assumed all remaining bars have both lugs in the neutral positions, i.e. ``0-0``.

-Order of the pairs within the string does not matter.
+The order of the pairs within the string does not matter.

 To reduce typing and to aid in readability, an alternate shortcut notation is supported::